Last Updated on November 18, 2018

 Shortening of the limb is inevitable with Girdlestone procedure.
 The mean loss of length by this technique is 1.5 cm.
 For optimum results regimen of postoperative care is essential.

 Some degree of shortening and instability are virtually unavoidable.

 Overall, Girdlestone arthroplasty provides an unstable pain-free hip.

 The walking and standing tolerance vary from patient to patient.
 Some degree of telescoping of the limb and a tendency toward external rotation are not uncommon.
 At times the degree of function is good.

 Excision arthroplasty may rarely leave behind a very unstable hip joint.
 This generally happens where the disease has healed with minimal fibrosis and scarring of the capsule and soft tissues.

 Such patients may require hip stabilization procedures may be done 3 to 6 months after the Girdlestone operation.

-Replacement surgery is more acceptable procedure across the races as it provides stable, pain free hip, with functions close to original hip.
+Replacement surgery is more acceptable procedure across the races as it provides stable, pain-free hip, with functions close to the original hip.

 It is generally reserved for those with significant co-morbidities or in cases where the revisions have repeatedly failed.

-The trend of Girdlestone procedure is declining but in remains a valuable surgery in select cases.
+The trend of Girdlestone procedure is declining but it remains a valuable surgery in select cases.